-The NHS is supporting and stimulating the creation of a number of major new care models that can be deployed in different combinations locally across England; this work is being undertaken via the Vanguard sites.
-While the 5YFV acknowledges that England is too diverse to pretend that a single new model of care should apply everywhere, it also states that there shouldn’t be an infinite number of new care models.
+As part of the work to implement the 5YFV, the NHS supported the creation of a number of major new care models that could be deployed in different combinations locally across England; this work was undertaken via Vanguard sites.
+While the 5YFV acknowledged that England is too diverse to pretend that a single new model of care should apply everywhere, it also stated that there shouldn’t be an infinite number of new care models.
 While the answer is not one-size-fits-all, nor is it simply to let ‘a thousand flowers bloom’.
-That is why the NHS approach will be to identify the characteristics of similar health communities across England, and then jointly work with them to consider which of the new options signalled in the 5YFV constitute viable ways forward for the future.
+That is why the NHS approach was to identify the characteristics of similar health communities across England, and then jointly work with them to consider which of the new options signalled in the 5YFV constituted viable ways forward for the future.

 Phase one – three new models of care

-In January 2015, the NHS invited individual organisations and partnerships, including those with the voluntary sector to apply to become vanguard sites for the New Models of Care Programme, one of the first steps towards delivering the 5YFV and supporting improvement and integration of services.
+In January 2015, the NHS invited individual organisations and partnerships, to apply to become vanguard sites for the New Models of Care Programme, one of the first steps towards delivering the 5YFV and supporting improvement and integration of services.

 There was an open and well-advertised application process, which saw 269 groups of nurses, doctors and other health and social care staff express their interest in developing a model in one of the three selected models of care, with the aim of transforming delivery of local care.
 The three models of care were:

-Integrated primary and acute care systems (PACs) which will join up GP, community, mental health and hospital services;
+- Integrated primary and acute care systems (PACs) which would join up GP, community, mental health and hospital services;

-Multispecialty community providers (MCPs) which will aim to move services out of hospitals and into the community;
+- Multispecialty community providers (MCPs) which would aim to move services out of hospitals and into the community;

-Models of enhanced care in care homes which will aim to improve services for older people, joining up health, care and rehabilitation.
+- Models of enhanced care in care homes which would aim to improve services for older people, joining up health, care and rehabilitation.

 On 10th March 2015, the 29 successful vanguard sites were announced.